usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 </details>
 <br />

-Note in addition to the base `envoy` container there is a `traffic-processor-openapi-...` conatiner which will provide log insight into why an OpenAPI validation feature blocked a request.
+Note in addition to the base `envoy` container there is a `traffic-processor-openapi-...` container which will provide log insight into why an OpenAPI validation feature blocked a request.
 Looking into that container we see the details for OpenAPI request validations:

 ```shell
 kubectl logs \